River Valley Charter School

 Escalating to the Director of RVCS

 Policy requirement: Speak with the Director of River Valley Charter School and develop a plan to resolve the issue.
-Allow the Director reasonable time to bring a solution to bear before escalating further.
+Allow the Director reasonable time to act.

-Have you already spoken with the School Director about this complaint?
+Have you spoken with the School Director about this complaint?

 2